socotecio/django-socio-grpc/docs/settings.rst

   "DEFAULT_FILTER_BACKENDS": ["django_filters.rest_framework.DjangoFilterBackend"]

+For more details, see the `DRF documentation on filters <https://www.django-rest-framework.org/api-guide/filtering/#setting-filter-backends>`_ as DSG use the same system.

 DEFAULT_PAGINATION_CLASS
 ^^^^^^^^^^^^^^^^^^^^^^^^

 Defines the default pagination class for gRPC services.
 This class will be used to paginate large datasets in the response.

-Example configuration to use the `StandardResultsSetPagination` class:
+Example configuration to use the `PageNumberPagination <https://www.django-rest-framework.org/api-guide/pagination/#pagenumberpagination>` class:

 .. code-block:: python

-  "DEFAULT_PAGINATION_CLASS": "core.pagination.StandardResultsSetPagination"
+  "DEFAULT_PAGINATION_CLASS": "rest_framework.pagination.PageNumberPagination"

-For more details, see the `DRF documentation on doc as DSG use the same system <https://www.django-rest-framework.org/api-guide/pagination/>`_.
+For more details, see the `DRF documentation on doc <https://www.django-rest-framework.org/api-guide/pagination/>`_ as DSG use the same system.

 DEFAULT_PERMISSION_CLASSES